 This has been achieved through the adoption of:

 Both decision were adopted the 10 of March of 2014.
-Entry into force foreseen by May 2014.
+Entry into force in May 2014.

 The criteria to determine the scope of the European Reference Networks and to select healthcare providers wishing to join the network were inspired by a public consultation where stakeholders could give their input.